gesiscss/DashboardTester/README.md

 # DashboardTester
-DashboardTester is an Rselenium script for simulating users on the ChatDashboard webapps.
+DashboardTester is an RSelenium script for simulating users on the ChatDashboard webapps.
 It can use self-exported and simulated chat logs for testing purposes and is written for the structure of the [default configuration of ChatDashboard](https://shiny.molekulare-psychologie.de/jkohne/ChatDashboardShowcase/?id=ShowCaseUser).
 Should you want to test an instance of ChatDashboard that you adapted, you might need to adapt DashboardTester accordingly.
 The scripts simulates research participants uploading, subsetting, and donating data, and enables to test if
  - a) All Personal Identifiable Information (PII) is reliably removed from donated datasets
  - b) Data not manually selected for data donation is not contained in the donations.

 ## Setup

 #### ChatDashboard Settings
-After installing all necessary dependencies, you can simply open the `RunningSimulation.R` file and follow the instructions to run the simulation of participants.
-Before running the script, please ensure that the following requirements are met:
+Before using Dashboardtester, please ensure that the following requirements are met:

  - You have an instance of ChatDashboard running on an online server
  - The ChatDashboard instance is configured with `save_to_server = TRUE` and `use_forwarding = TRUE`